Boston Herald’s Front Page Calls Elizabeth Warren “Granny”

 The voters of Massachusetts deserve better than sexism coloring their electoral coverage.
 While there is editorial freedom of the press, there should also be editorial voices willing to calling out sexism in the media when it appear over and over again.
 The state of Massachusetts has never elected a woman to either the governor’s seat or to the Senate.
 Perhaps sexist coverage by the state’s second largest paper is part of the reason that women in Massachusetts don’t have political parity.

 So we ask: now that the voice of one sexist writer has become the voice of The Boston Herald, will other media outlets call out their sexism?
-Or will they sit idly by while the quality of political journalism continues to be tarnished by the unremitting use of sexist language?Published by Jamie Walker on 07/31/2012
+Or will they sit idly by while the quality of political journalism continues to be tarnished by the unremitting use of sexist language?Published by Kate McCarthy on 07/31/2012